flamingice/supichat/README.md

 SupiChat includes automatic Node.js installation!
 If Node.js is not detected on your system, the startup scripts will:

-- Download Node.js v20.11.1 from the official website
-- Install it silently in the background
-- Configure environment variables
-- Continue with SupiChat setup

 **Note**: For best results, run the scripts as Administrator.
 If you prefer manual installation, you can:
-- Run `npm run install:nodejs` to install Node.js only
-- Or download manually from [nodejs.org](https://nodejs.org/)

 ### Installation & Running